preethi0001/InMemoryKeyValueDB/README.md

 Sets the variable name to the value value.

 get(String name)
-Returns the value of the variable name, or Integer.MIN_VALUE if that variable is not set.
+Returns the value of the variable name, null if that variable is not set.

 unset(String name)
 Unsets the variable name.